-The 1% AEP flood extent was determined for all third-order or higher watercourse crossings along the Draft Alignment (Appendix D Hydrology Technical Report).
-The Gilbert Basin FFA was utilised on suitable gauges as outlined above, and the 1% AEP was scaled based on catchment area and shape factor to estimate flows near the transmission line alignment (Appendix D Hydrology Technical Report).
+The 1% AEP flood extent was determined for all third-order or higher watercourse crossings along the Preferred Alignment (Appendix C Hydrology Technical Report).
+The Gilbert Basin FFA was utilised on suitable gauges as outlined above, and the 1% AEP was scaled based on catchment area and shape factor to estimate flows near the transmission line alignment (Appendix C Hydrology Technical Report).
 Data from the Queensland Government's Flood Mapping Program was utilised in the Burdekin Basin to provide an indication of flood extents.
 The Flood Mapping Program for the Burdekin Basin utilises a coarse hydraulic model employing rain-on-grid techniques to determine the 1% AEP flood.
 These flood extents are approximate and are only provided as an indicator.
 The 1% AEP flood extents generated as part of this study will be used to ensure that relevant infrastructure is either located outside of the flood envelope or flagged for a design response to the flood hazard.

-Flood immunity was calculated to a higher level of detail for the proposed Mount Fox and Copperfield River substation sites.
-Substations are required to operate with a 0.5% AEP flood immunity (i.e. the 200 year flood) as outlined in the Queensland Reconstruction Authority's Planning for stronger, more resilient electrical infrastructure document.
+Flood immunity was calculated to a higher level of detail for the proposed Mount Fox switching station site.
+Switching stations are required to operate with a 0.5% AEP flood immunity (i.e. the 200 year flood) as outlined in the Queensland Reconstruction Authority's Planning for stronger, more resilient electrical infrastructure document (QRA, n.d).